Jadekin/TopTabBarViewController/README.md

 ## Code Example

 1. Add TopTabBarViewController class and Button Bar class to your project.
-2. Create UIViewController in Storyboard and set TopTabBarViewController class as a subclass.
+2. Create UIViewController in Storyboard.
+3. Add a Container and set TopTabBarViewController class as a subclass.
-3.
+3. This is an example of the code you have to add in the ViewController (in prepareForSegue method).

 ```objectivec
     if ([segue.identifier isEqualToString:@"toTopTabBarViewController"]) {